vincentpaca/archive/README.md

 That's it!
 Redis is now running at port 6379.

+### Sidekiq
+Sidekiq comes with a very nifty web interface to track your processes a-la-resque.
+Just add slim and sinatra to your Gemfile:

+> gem 'slim'
+> gem 'sinatra', :require => nil

+And mount Sidekiq ui to your routes:

+> require 'sidekiq/web'
+> mount Sidekiq::Web => '/sidekiq'

+For more information, visit [Sidekiq's Monitoring Documentation](https://github.com/mperham/sidekiq/wiki/Monitoring) for securing the UI in production.

 ### Docsplit
 archive uses [Docsplit](http://documentcloud.github.com/docsplit/) to break down and process PDF files.
 There are a few dependencies that are needed before starting development.